 Clause 66 amends section 55 to clarify that there is to be a single SHMS for a mine.
 This clarification is consistent with the existing section 39(c) which requires the SSE 'to develop and implement a single SHMS for all persons at the mine'.
-Subclause (1) inserts new sections 55(2A) and (2B) which clarify that the SHMS is to apply for the management of all aspects of risks affecting safety and health in relation to the operation of the mine, and that the SHMS must be in place prior to commencing operations.
+Subclause (1) inserts new sections 55(2) to clarify that the SHMS must be a single, auditable documented system that forms part of an overall management system.
+The SHMS includes organisational structure, planning activities, responsibilities, practices, procedures and resources for developing, implementing, maintaining and reviewing a safety and health policy.
 This clarification also supports changes made in relation to contractor and service provider management.
 The clause also renumbers applicable paragraphs.